-This sleepy provincial capital does quaint very well.
-The St John River curves lazily through Fredericton, past the stately government buildings on the waterfront and the university on the hill.
+This gorgeous provincial capital does quaint very well.
+The Saint John River curves lazily through Fredericton, past the stately government buildings on the waterfront and the university on the hill.
 Its neatly mowed, tree-lined banks are dotted with fountains, walking paths and playing fields.
 On warm weekends, 'The Green,' as it's known, looks like something out of a watercolor painting – families strolling, kids kicking soccer balls, couples picnicking.

 On a flat, broad curve in the riverbank, the small downtown commercial district is a neat grid of redbrick storefronts.
-Surrounding it are quiet residential streets lined with tall, graceful elms shading beautifully maintained Georgian and Victorian houses and abundant flower beds.
+Surrounding it are residential streets lined with tall, graceful elms shading beautifully maintained Georgian and Victorian houses and abundant flower beds.
 A canopy of trees spreads over the downtown, pierced here and there by church spires.